-REPORT OF INDEPENDENT AUDITORS ON SUPPLEMENTARY INFORMATION
+INDEPENDENT AUDITORS' REPORT ON SUPPLEMENTARY INFORMATION

-The Board of Trustees Teamsters Health and Welfare Fund of Philadelphia and Vicinity
+The Board of Trustees,

+Teamsters Health and Welfare Fund of Philadelphia and Vicinity:

-We have audited the financial statements of Teamsters Health and Welfare Fund of Philadelphia and Vicinity as of and for the year ended December 31, 2017, and our report thereon dated August 8, 2018 which expressed an unmodified opinion on those financial statements, appears on pages 1 and 2.
-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying schedules of Benefit Administration Expenses and Administrative Expenses for the year ended December 31, 2017 are presented for purposes of additional analysis and are not a required part of the financial statements.
+We have audited the financial statements of Teamsters Health and Welfare Fund or Philadelphia and Vicinity as of and for the years ended December 31, 2018 and 2017, and have issued our report thereon dated August 28, 2019, which contained an unmodified opinion on those financial statements.
+Our audit was performed for the purpose of forming an opinion on the financial statements as a whole.

+The accompanying schedules of benefit administration expenses and administrative expenses for the years ended December 31, 2018 and 2017 are presented for the purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.